UselessMnemonic/Alfheim/README.md

 ﻿# Alfheim
-A simple JSON RPC library for developers of Valheim mods.
+A simple (WIP) JSON RPC library for developers of Valheim mods.

 ## Building
 ### Environment